MelD8BitGamer/FoursquareGroupProject/README.md

 ## Description:

-Our team worked together to create mock FourSquare app allows users to search for restaurants/venues/activities in different locations.
+Our team worked together to create mock FourSquare app allows users to search for, navigate to, save restaurants/venues/activities in different locations.
 (Pretty much like the actual foursquare app).

 ## Screenshots